PKU-ASAL/WASEM/README.md

 pip install --force-reinstall leb128==1.0.4
 ```

-To analyze files written in other programming languages, you must generate the corresponding Wasm file in your local environment.
-This section provides brief instructions on how to compile C/C++ SGX programs into Wasm.
+To analyze files written in other programming languages, you must generate the corresponding WASM file in your local environment.
+This section provides brief instructions on how to compile C/C++ SGX programs into WASM.

 ### Compilation

-We compile the C/C++ SGX programs into Wasm files using [wllvm](https://github.com/travitch/whole-program-llvm) and [wabt](https://github.com/WebAssembly/wabt).
+We compile the C/C++ SGX programs into WASM files using [wllvm](https://github.com/travitch/whole-program-llvm) and [wabt](https://github.com/WebAssembly/wabt).
 Initially, we replace the compiler used in the makefile of SGX programs with the compilers of wllvm and compile them with the -g compile flag.

 ```shell
 # Install prerequisites